swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 ## Introduction

-This proposal is focused on a few corner-cases in the language when using functions as values.
-It aims to expand the ways you can use functions as values when using concurrency.
-The goal is to improve flexibility and ergonomics without major changes to Swift.
+This proposal is focused on a few corner-cases in the language surrounding functions as values when using concurrency.
+The goal is to improve flexibility, simplicity, and ergonomics without major changes to Swift.

 ## Motivation

 The partial application of methods and other first-class uses of functions have a few rough [edges](https://forums.swift.org/t/sendable-func-on-sendable-types/60708) when combined with concurrency.
 For example, today you can create a function-value representing an actor's method by writing an expression that only accesses (but does not call) a method using one of its instances.
-More precisely, this access is referred to as a "partial application" of a method to one of its (implicit) arguments, the object instance:
+More precisely, this access is referred to as a "partial application" of a method to one of its (curried) arguments, the object instance.
+One can think of `StatefulTransformer.transform`'s type signature as being `(isolated StatefulTransformer) -> ((Data) -> Data)` to support partial applications:

 ```swift
 typealias Data = Int